jewettaij/moltemplate/doc/doc_dump2data.md

 ## Description

 **dump2data.py** is a tool to extract coordinates from LAMMPS "dump" (trajectory) files.
 It was originally designed to convert snapshots from trajectory files into LAMMPS DATA format (for restarting a simulation from where it left off).
 However it also reads and writes .XYZ and .RAW (simple 3-column text format) coordinate files.
-Although it was written in python, **dump2data.py** is a stand-alone executable intended to be run from the terminal (shell).
+Although it was written in python, **dump2data.py** is a stand-alone executable intended to be run from the terminal (shell).  *It has not been optimized for speed.*

 ## Comparison with pizza.py
 **dump2data** duplicates some of the tools in